Thursday, 13 December 2012

-And so, that's what Jane did one late night...
-Put Vicks on my derriere.
+And so, that's what Jane did that one late night: put Vicks on my derriere.
 I must say I felt much better afterwards as my bum was like super cool.
-Quite a weird feeling if you ask me.
-But Jane was liking it as it (the Vicks, not my bum) also relieved her of a sinus-stuffed nose.
+Quite a weird feeling if you'd asked me.
+But Jane was liking it (the Vicks, not my bum) as the ointment also relieved her of a sinus-stuffed nose.

 Afterwards, we couldn't sleep.
 We made love.
-Kind of strange, if you'd asked me, to make love with a Vick's cooled bum.
-I was like a waffle served up with ice-cream: hot one side, cool on the other.
+Kind of strange, to be honest, to make love with a Vick's cooled bum.
+I was like a waffle served up with ice-cream: one side hot, the other cool.
 Jane was as usual, lapping up the warmer side of me.

 The same for girlfriends, I suppose, especially those chubbier than Barbie.
 They are more fun to apply sunblock on.

-How to lie obediently on a massage table and let the masseur do his/her magic then?
+How to lie obediently on a massage table and let the masseur work his/her magic?